lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Raw materials:

-\- Queer Gothic --- often paranoid

-\- Female Gothic

-\- Rise of Supernatural Fiction / exclusion of Gothic from histories of the novel

 The intersection of eighteenth century studies and queer theory, in the Venn diagram of scholarly motivations behind this work, is filled with the Gothic.
 The implicit, foundational importance of the Gothic to this work is difficult to narrativize into a cause and effect.
 Do I apply the frameworks of queer theory because it is well-suited to Gothic subject matter?
 Or does the Gothic offer itself for study because I have brought to bear the lenses of queer theory?
 Do I turn my attention to the 1790s because of an interest in the Gothic?
 Or does the Gothic capture my attention because it is necessary to making sense of the 1790s?

 These difficulties play out in differing histories of the field of Gothic studies.
 Those who work on the queer gothic have no trouble identifying, as the catalyst for a reconsideration of the Gothic itself, Eve Sedgwick’s 1985 monograph, *Between Men: English Literature and Male Homosocial Desire*.
 But those who examine the Female Gothic, employing feminist critique intimately tied to Sedgwick’s, see earlier origins in Sandra Gilbert and Susan Gubar’s *Madwoman in the Attic* (1979) and Juliann Fleenor’s *The Female Gothic* (1983).
 And many discussions of the Gothic-*qua*-Gothic skip directly from Montague Summers’ 1938 *The Gothic Quest* to David Punter’s 1996 *The Literature of Terror*, more than a decade after Sedgwick.
 How can Gothic studies disagree with such a large variance in dates?
 The seventeen-year gulf between 1979 and 1996 encompasses nearly all of \[the theory wars\].
 The Summers-to-Punter historiography is generally invested in a rhetorical move by which Summers’ work is dismissed as sloppy, unscholarly, motivated by mere enthusiasm (though usefully obsessive), such that Punter emerges in contrast as the first examination of the Gothic to be serious.
 Of course, implicit in this rhetorical move is the idea that feminist and queer scholarship on the Gothic is also unserious, perhaps contaminated by personal enthusiasm.